 The fine-dining restaurant uses local produce in creative dishes with a global twist with a fantastic array of local wines.
 It’s a very popular destination, so I’d recommend booking well in advance to avoid disappoinment.

 Cape Wine and Leisure Tours work with you to put together the perfect tour for your family.
 You can create your own itinerary and set the pace for the day.
 Everything is organised with your personal preferences at the forefront.
 A private customised tour for a family of four is normally charged at 1750 Rand for adults and 200 Rand for children (price dependant on itinerary).
 This would include all entrance fees, wine tastings, a fully qualified guide and transport for the day.

-It was the perfect way to enjoy a whistlestop tour of the Cape Winelands.
+It was the perfect way to enjoy a whistlestop tour of the Cape Winelands with kids.
 On our next visit we’ll definitely dedicate more time to this area.
 It was wonderful to experience and now I know it’s not a part of South Africa to dismiss if you’re travelling as a family and if you love your wine of course!